 In 2013, I won a photo contest with my picture of a frosty rose hip in a wintery garden.
 The next month, I had my first show — a dozen portraits of flowers.
 I started to gain more confidence in my abilities.
 I had taken a digital photography class at the local community college in 2009 to add to my technical and seeing skills that I’d been building on since studying photography under Mark Kaufman in college.
 I’ve also soaked up so much know-how from online classes with creativeLIVE.

 Although I’d been taking photos all my life, I was finally ready to charge for my services and shot a family portrait.
 In 2013, I shot several senior portraits, family portraits, kid’s parties, a wedding and head shots for three hockey teams.
 I’m on a roll!
 I’m ready to capture your portraits and adventures.

-What photos would you like to see on your walls and desks?
-Let’s meet for a treat and discuss making this a reality for you!
+What photos would you like to see on your walls?
+Call me.
+(425) 503-6485.
+Let’s meet and discuss making this a reality for you!